- 1 Top 7 Best External Hard Drives for Xbox One Compared

 The Western Digital Elements Portable External Hard Drive is the perfect HDD for those of you who like to play Xbox One in a variety of different locations.
 It fits in the palm of your hand, while still offering a hefty amount of storage space, up to 5TB.
 The 5,400 RPM drive is not the fastest on this list, but it does the job reliably, delivering on its promise of 100 MB/s as soon as we plugged it into the console.
 Gameplay was extremely smooth and the load times were on par with the XB1’s internal drive.

 While the HDD itself is well built and attractive, we couldn’t help but wish for a sturdier, perhaps aluminum, casing for safety reasons.
 We also found the included USB cable to be short and not of the best quality, so you are going to probably want to use one of your own.
+Once you have the right drive for your console, you may want to learn about the best gaming monitors under $200.

 #4 Toshiba HDTB410XK3AA 1-4TB Canvio Basics 5400 RPM Hard Drive – Best BudgetWHY WE LIKE IT: The Toshiba Canvio Basics is a solidly built external hard drive with a sleek smudge-free matte finish, boasting USB 3.0 functionality, max read speeds up to 100 MB/s and a variety of storage sizes, up to 4TB.
 This is a great, no-frills product for storing up to 100 games on your Xbox One.